Jacob Appelbaum: Early life and education

-Appelbaum says that he tested out of high school and attended junior college briefly before he "stopped college and continued [his] education."
-In a wide-ranging interview with Rolling Stone magazine in 2010, Appelbaum revealed that he comes from "a family of lunatics... [a]ctual, raving lunatics."
+Appelbaum says that he tested out of high school and attended junior college briefly before he "stopped college and continued [his] education".
+In a wide-ranging interview with Rolling Stone magazine in 2010, Appelbaum stated that he comes from "a family of lunatics... [a]ctual, raving lunatics".
 He stated that his mother "is a paranoid schizophrenic" who "insisted that Jake had somehow been molested by his father while he was still in the womb".
 He was taken away from his mother by his aunt when he was 6.
 Two years later, he was placed in a children's home in Sonoma County.
 At age 10, his indigent father was awarded custody of him.
 According to him, having been introduced to computer programming by a friend's father saved his life: "The Internet is the only reason I'm alive today."
 Appelbaum says that he developed OCD at a young age.
-He has also stated that his father, who struggled with heroin addiction, has been murdered by poisoning.
+He has also stated that his father, who struggled with heroin addiction, was murdered by poisoning.

-Starting in 2015, Appelbaum was a Ph.D. student studying under Tanja Lange and Daniel J. Bernstein at the Eindhoven University of Technology.
-He received his Ph.D. in March 2022.
+Starting in 2015, Appelbaum was a Ph.D. student studying under at the Eindhoven University of Technology.
+He received his Ph.D. in March 2022. which is published under the title "Communication in a world of pervasive surveillance".